mpromonet/webrtc-streamer/README.md

 Options for the WebRTC stream name:

-- an alias defined using -n argument then the corresponding -u argument will be used to create the capturer
+- an alias defined using `-n` argument then the corresponding `-u` argument will be used to create the capturer
 - an "rtsp://" url that will be opened using an RTSP capturer based on live555
 - an "file://" url that will be opened using an MKV capturer based on live555
-- an "screen://" url that will be opened by webrtc::DesktopCapturer::CreateScreenCapturer
+- an "screen://" url that will be opened by `webrtc::DesktopCapturer::CreateScreenCapturer`
-- an "window://" url that will be opened by webrtc::DesktopCapturer::CreateWindowCapturer
+- an "window://" url that will be opened by `webrtc::DesktopCapturer::CreateWindowCapturer`
-- an "v4l2://" url that will capture H264 frames and store it using webrtc::VideoFrameBuffer::Type::kNative type (obviously not supported on Windows)
+- an "v4l2://" url that will capture [H264](https://en.wikipedia.org/wiki/Advanced_Video_Coding) frames and store it using webrtc::VideoFrameBuffer::Type::kNative type (not supported on Windows)
 - a capture device name

-## Build
+## Manual Build

 ### Dependencies